djipco/webmidi/website/api/classes/Utilities.md

 > Returns: `string` or `undefined`<br />

-The matching control change name or `undefined` if not match was found.
+The matching control change name or `undefined` if no match was found.